Keyboard shortcuts

 Coalition observabilityAt least one honest replayer can read every component’s commit log

-Cross-citizen partial-outcome disciplineIntegrator-side risk management (no protocol support)
+Cross-member partial-outcome disciplineIntegrator-side risk management (no protocol support)

 The decomposition is the point.
 A coalition that misbehaves at one tier degrades the guarantee dependent on that tier; it does not collapse everything.